 It’s important to understand the current inflation rate and what your cash ISA is currently paying.
 It is always worth reviewing old ISA accounts which may be on a poor rate.
 It can be simple to switch the funds into a different account, but be aware of your allowance.

-Fixed-rate bonds are an option for an investor with a lump sum who does not need access to the cash.
-Bond interest is known as a coupon and is most often paid either quarterly or yearly.
+Fixed-rate bonds are a possible option for an investor with a lump sum who does not need access to the cash or has filled their ISA allowance.
+Bond interest is known as a coupon and interest is most often paid either quarterly or yearly.

 Different types of bonds are regulated differently and have different levels of risk, so it’s worth reading and understanding each item in detail before making any final decision.